On this page:

 Electric systems

 Electric hot water storage systems can be very costly to run.
 Systems under 250 litres usually run on peak electricity rates which makes them expensive to run.
-This applies to many flats and smaller homes, these can be found under kitchen benches or in cupboards.
-Larger units over 250 litres often run on off-peak or controlled load electricity tarrifs and generally heat up overnight, which makes them cheaper to run.
+These are sometimes the only option for flats and smaller homes, especially when they need to be installed under kitchen benches or in cupboards.
+Larger units over 250 litres can run on off-peak or controlled load electricity tariffs and heat up overnight, which can make them cheaper to run.

 Electric instantaneous systems are generally more efficient than electric storage heaters, and modern models have better temperature control than older models.
 These units require dedicated wiring due to the high currents involved, so can be more costly to install.

-If you have a solar power you may be able to offset some the energy that electric hot water systems use, making electric systems cheaper to run.
+If you have solar power, you can offset some of the energy that electric hot water systems use.

 There is no star rating system for electric storage or instant water heaters.